Best Superfoods for Energy and Immunity

 Berries Are Nature's Powerhouse

-Berries deserve special attention because they're accessible year-round, delicious, and one of the few foods you can eat in quantity without concern.
+Berries deserve special attention because they're accessible year-round, delicious, and one of few foods you can eat in quantity without concern.
 A person eating a pound of blueberries daily would consume far fewer calories and far more nutrients than someone eating a pound of cookies.
 Berries can be added to oatmeal, yogurt, smoothies, or eaten plain as snacks.
 Frozen berries are just as nutritious as fresh and often more affordable, making them a practical choice.

 The antioxidant concentration in berries is remarkable.
 Studies show that eating berries regularly reduces inflammation markers, improves blood pressure and cholesterol, and reduces disease risk.
 For energy specifically, the vitamins and minerals in berries support mitochondrial function—the energy factories in your cells—making berries excellent pre or post-workout foods.